Become an Insider member to gain access to this article,

 I have 0 points.
 What can I expect?

-Settle in warrior, this is going to take some time.
-As you are getting started you should be applying for what you believe to be the best permits in the state.
-Your odds are very low across the board so even if you were to get lucky and your name comes out of the hat early it might as well be for one of the best areas of the state.
-If you would like to be a little more aggressive, then use your second choice to apply for a permit you would be happy with that has fewer applicants applying each year.
+Even though your odds are very low across the board, you can always draw in the random pass in one of the best units in the state.
+If you would like to be a little more aggressive, then use your second choice to apply for a permit you would be happy with that has less applicants applying each year.
 Who knows?
-Maybe you will be one of the Cinderella stories.
+Maybe you will be one of the lucky ones.

 What can I do with 3 or 4 antelope bonus points?